 By Luana M. from San Diego, CA

 Just a warning out there to all you good people that donate to Goodwill, thinking that you are helping the needy out.
 I know from firsthand experience that my local Goodwill Stores receive way more items than they can sell in their stores.
-So for years now, they send their "surplus" items to a Goodwill Outlet store.
-At these stores, things are thrown into tubs to be picked over by people.
-The pricing is done by the pound.
-The more you buy, the cheaper it is.

 For anyone who files the family taxes, finding deductions is an effort which gives great rewards.
 One of the easiest places to find deductions is in tax deductible donations to charities.
-Any donation made to a non-profit charity can be claimed on income tax as a deduction.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 Does anyone know of a charity that will pick up in Woodstock, Georgia?
 I have furniture that I would like to give away.
 Atlanta Furniture and Salvation Army don't service this area.

 If the furniture is clean and undamaged by animals